adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

   />
   </Zoom>

-4. Fill in the fields as listed below:
+4. Fill in the fields as follows:

 	  | Parameter | Value |
 	  |--------------------------|----------|